About the APNA Workforce Survey

 What is the APNA Nursing and Midwifery Workforce Survey?

-The Workforce Survey remains the only survey focused exclusively on the 98,000 nurses and midwives who work outside hospital settings in the community.
+The Workforce Survey remains the only survey focused exclusively on over 100,000 nurses and midwives who work outside hospital settings in the community.

 How do we use the results of the survey?

-The 2023 APNA Workforce Survey results were used to:
+The data resulting from the 2023 and 2024 APNA Workforce Survey has been used to:

 Who can take part?

-The survey is open to all nurses and midwives working in primary health care.
+The survey is open to all nurses and midwives working in primary health care—midwives, enrolled and registered nurses, and nurse practitioners.

 Primary health care includes those working in community health, aged care, general practice, schools, ACCHOs, rural and remote clinics, drug and alcohol, sexual health, defence and prisons and much more.